Middlesbrough Cathedral: Cathedral Choral Foundation

+The Diocesan Choir is formed from singers across the Diocese and sings at major Diocesan events.
+Although it is not one of the Cathedral's Choirs, it mainly sings at the Cathedral, although it has now started to sing more widely across the Diocese.

 Choral service pattern

 Currently the Cathedral Choir sings for the main Sunday morning Solemn Mass.
 Choral Vespers and Benediction is on a Wednesday evening, and these are led by the various other choirs that make up the Choral Foundation of the Cathedral Music Department.

 Other services at the cathedral are also sung, however they are led by an organist or cantor.